 Now, let’s take a look at your medication list.
 Why are you taking so much?
 In this age of worry, people tend to pack every medicine known to man just in case.
 Let’s be realistic- do you ever use them?
 Can’t you buy them there?
 Go minimal.
 If you do get sick, you can always buy painkillers or diarrhoea medicine there.
 Take the bare essentials; pack one blister pack of pills rather than the whole box.

-- What about the toiletries you’re taking?
+- What about the toiletries for travel you’re taking?
 Soap, shampoo, toothbrush, toothpaste, deodorant, razor, and shaving cream is all you need.
 If you are staying at a hotel, you don’t even need soap or shampoo since it is provided for you.
 You’re going on holiday, not to a corporate function so ditch the cosmetics and facial products.

 - Remember, you can buy things at your destination if you need them — so cross things like suntan lotion and bug spray off your list.